Term life insurance is America’s most popular and cost effective life insurance product!

 Most so called financial advisors will promote a short term (10 & 15 year) plan design because it is cheap.
 They feel you will be impressed with the very low premium.
 They know you will be more likely to quickly sign on the dotted line.
 This in turn will make them look like heroes saving you money.
 In reality, they are more interested in improving their finances than yours.
 Ten or fifteen year term plans are great if this is actually what you need.
 In many cases these shorter term plans designs are simply too short for your needs.

-The smart way to purchasing life insurance is through a licensed independent insurance agent and not one of these financial carpetbaggers.
-Life insurance companies make huge profits on these shorter term period policies.
+Purchasing life insurance through a licensed independent insurance agent and not a financial carpetbagger will allow you to get the best product for your needs.
+Always remember that life insurance companies make huge profits on shorter term period policies.
 This is because they generate very few death claims.
 The insured simply outlives the policy and all those premiums were easy money for the carrier.
 The insurance companies come out smelling like a rose but the insured bites the bullet.

 - They offer a large selection of Riders available to customize the policy design for you.